AlexNeugroschl/JAX_Risk_Engine/docs/reference/ore-parity.md

 diagonal, off-diagonal entries in `[-1,1]`) as a first-class, separate object from each factor's own `alpha`/`sigma` volatility parameter — i.e. ORE's own class design already enforces the same separation this engine's `L_t`-from-correlation-not-covariance fix established.
-This is a useful independent design confirmation for the double-applied- volatility bug described in the root [README.md](../../README.md)'s "Correctness fixes (post-Phase-5)" section: ORE's own model never conflates "correlation structure" and "marginal volatility" into one matrix in the first place, which is exactly the distinction whose absence caused that bug.
+This is a useful independent design confirmation for this engine's own `L_t`-from-correlation-not-covariance approach: ORE's own model never conflates "correlation structure" and "marginal volatility" into one matrix.

 ## 5. Vanilla interest rate swap pricing